jthibault03/hearby/README.md

 - Firefox 88+
 - Mobile browsers on iOS 14+ and Android 8+

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## License

 This project is open source and available under the MIT License.

-## Support

-For issues, questions, or suggestions, please open an issue on GitHub.

 ---